Fourier multipliers in $\mathrm{SL}_n(\mathbf{R})$: Introduction

 \textbf{II.
 Structure of the proof.} H\"ormander-Mikhlin criteria for group algebras have been recently investigated in \cite{GJP,JMP1,JMP2}.
 The lack of finite-dimensional orthogonal representations for $\mathrm{SL}_2(\R)$ and Kazhdan's property (T) for higher ranks implies that Euclidean geometry only mirrors the geometry of $\SL$ via nonorthogonal actions, which are beyond the scope of the above mentioned papers.
 Here are some benchmarks which can help the reader to follow our argument:

 a) \textit{A local measurement of nonamenability.} Almost every form of transference since the pioneer contributions of Cotlar or Calder\'on involve some kind of amenability assumption.
-This was dodged in \cite{JMP1,JMP2} for those nonamenable groups which act orthogonally in some finite-dimensional real Hilbert space.
+This was dodged in \cite{JMP1,JMP2} for those nonamenable groups which act orthogonally on some finite-dimensional real Hilbert space.
 Among others, this excludes $\SL$.
 Given $\Omega, \Sigma$ relatively compact open neighborhoods of the identity in a nonamenable group $\G$, we shall introduce a constant $0 < \delta_\Sigma(\Omega) < 1$ which quantifies the \lq $\Sigma$-nonamenability\rq${}$ relative to $\Omega$.
 When $\G = \SL$, this is closely related to the Harish-Chandra's function \cite{CHH,Oh}.
-Our proof starts with a complete contraction $j_p -2pt : L_p(\mathcal{L}(\SL)) \to S_p(L_2(\SL))$, which admits a key partial converse for $p \in 2\Z_+$: Here $\Omega_p = \Omega \Omega^{-1} \cdots \Omega^{\pm1}$ with $p/2$ terms.
-This is valid for other nonamenable $\G$.
+Our proof starts with a complete contraction $\iota_p -2pt : L_p(\mathcal{L}(\SL)) \to S_p(L_2(\SL))$ (denoted $j_p^\phi$ in the text), which admits a key partial converse for $p \in 2\Z_+$: Here $\Omega_p = \Omega \Omega^{-1} \cdots \Omega^{\pm1}$ with $p/2$ terms.
+This is valid for all groups $\G$.

 b) \textit{Local transference Fourier -2pt $\to$ -2pt Schur -2pt $\to$ -2pt Twisted multipliers.} Generalizing previous work of Bo\.zejko/Fendler, the isometry between Fourier and Schur $L_p$-multipliers was proved in \cite{CS,NR} for amenable groups.
 In fact, Schur multiplier norms are dominated by Fourier multiplier ones even for nonamenable groups.
 The reverse inequality remains open.
 At the moment, we find no reason to believe that it holds true for nonamenable groups.
 However, $\Omega$--supported Fourier multipliers are dominated by $\Sigma' \times \Sigma'$--truncated Schur multipliers $(\Sigma' = \Omega^{-1} \Sigma)$, up to a constant which equals 1 for $\G$ amenable and blows up as $\Omega \to \G$ otherwise.
 More precisely, if $\mathrm{supp} 2pt m \subset \Omega$ and $p \in 2\Z_+$, we shall prove that